Chudolist-Mailing-Service/resume-bank/README.md

 - I have a mailing list among university classmates where I occasionally (once a week) send people resumes (as attached Word/pdf files), among other messages.
 - The mailing list in newsletter style, powered  by GNU Mailman.
+- Immediate interest/response for resumes in mailing list is quite low

-### Target
+### Target functionality

-I want to do the following:
+Listing of resumes 'in active search' will help people find  more jobs:

- - keep a repository of resume files and supporting information
+ - Keep a repository of resume files and supporting information
- - send out a listing of recent resumes to subscribers or redirect subscribers to a webpage with such listing.
+ - Send out a listing of recent resumes to subscribers or redirect subscribers to a webpage with such listing.

-Motivation:
-- immediate interest/response for resumes in mailing list is quite low
-- listing of resumes 'in active search' will help people find  more jobs

 2  Design (to edit/rewrite)
 ---------------------------